Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ```

 * DELETE
-	* To edit a product type use the URL `/prodtype/delete/:id`
+	* To delete a product type use the URL `/prodtype/delete/:id`

 ### EMPLOYEES
 * GET all employees
     * To get all employees add the URL`/employees`
-* GET single employee
+* GET single employee by employee ID
-    * To get a single employee by id add the URL `/employees/:id`
+    * To get a single employee use the URL `/employees/:id`
 * POST
-    * To post a new employee with the following keys:
+    * To post a new employee use the URL `/employees/new`
     * Example  keys:
 ```javascript
 {